unildev/job-challenge-2023a/README.md

 [gushakov/library-clean](https://github.com/gushakov/library-clean) GitHub repository.
 Please, make **a private clone** (do not fork) of this repository for your personal GitHub user.

-As you have noticed in this implementation uses principles of DDD and Clean Architecture.
+As you have noticed, this implementation uses principles of DDD and Clean Architecture.
 It is not a complete implementation.
 Only a single use case has been dealt with as an illustration.
 It is a use case of a patron placing a hold on a book.
 For this use case the models, the use case itself, and the persistence have been implemented and tested.